Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <h2 id="stress">🤯 Enneagram 2s Under Stress</h2>

+The usually caring and accommodating Type 2 under stress may become uncharacteristically aggressive, domineering, and confrontational.

-Their stress number is Type 8.
-Type 8s are powerful, assertive, and confrontational.
-When they're under stress, they might become more aggressive and controlling, as well as overprotective and demanding of others.
-They might also struggle with feeling unappreciated or neglected by those around them.
+Their stress number is Type 8. <a href="/blog/enneagram/enneagram-type-8">Type 8s</a> are normally powerful, assertive, and confrontational.
+When they're under stress, they become more aggressive and controlling, as well as overprotective and demanding of others.

+Type 2s may feel a need to take control of situations and people, driven by a fear of being vulnerable or taken advantage of.
+The stressed Type 2 might become excessively blunt and direct in their communication, disregarding others' feelings and coming across as insensitive or even ruthless.
+They may also have a short temper and become easily irritated, lashing out at others when they feel threatened or unsupported.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>